Ferran Costa: Career

 Born in Castelldefels, Barcelona, Catalonia, Costa played for UE Castelldefels, CD Marianao Poblet and AE Prat as a youth, while being a youth manager of the former two sides.
 In 2014, when signing for CF Damm, he retired and focused solely on managing.

 In March 2017, after starting the season as a manager of the Cadete squad of Damm, Costa moved to CE Manresa to take over the Juvenil team.
 In June, he joined Club Gimnàstic de Manresa under the same role.

 On 23 September 2019, Costa was named Xavi Molist's assistant at Terrassa FC.
 On 28 April of the following year, he agreed to return to Manresa to become their first team manager in Tercera División, while also working as a sporting director.

 On 11 July 2022, after achieving promotion to Segunda Federación, Costa renewed his contract with Manresa.
 He left the club on 5 June 2023, after missing out on another promotion in the play-offs.

 On 26 July 2023, Costa was named at the helm of fellow fourth division side CF Badalona Futur.
 The following 31 March, he left the club to take over Segunda División side FC Andorra on a contract until June 2025.

 Costa's first professional match in charge occurred on 6 April 2024, a 2–0 away win over CD Eldense which took the Tricolors out of the relegation zone.
 Despite the club's relegation, he remained in charge until 20 January 2025, when he was sacked.

 On 23 June 2025, Costa was appointed manager of CE Sabadell FC also in Primera Federación.
+He guided the team to a second-place finish in the regular season, and to an eventual promotion in the play-offs.

+On 30 June 2026, Costa agreed to a two-year extension with the Arquelinats.